mrad201/Professional-Practice/README.md

 Individual can access thier personal information from agency when required.
 Individual can request correction of thier information.

 Two actionable items for this principal would be:
-- [ ] User can ask and confirm if agency is holding the correct information user has provided
+- [ ] User can ask and confirm if agency is holding the correct information user has provided.
-- [ ] User can access thier personal information for a certain purpose
+- [ ] User can access thier personal information for a certain purpose.

 ### Principal 7